 Rather, Rabbi Yeshua‘s Church, built on Rabbi Kefa, is to faithfully hand on Rabbi Yeshua‘s teachings “once for all delivered to the saints” Jude 3, as Rabbi Yeshua commanded Mt 28:20.
 Rabbi Paul gives us examples: “For I received from the Lord what I also delivered to you” 1 Cor 11:23.
 He condemns the following of particular pastors.
 “What I mean is that each one of you says, ‘I belong to Paul,’ or ‘I belong to Apollos,’ or ‘I belong to Cephas,’ or ‘I belong to Christ.’
 Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?”
 1 Cor 1:12–13.

 Rabbi Yeshua‘s, “Call no man your father on earth” Mt 23:9 was hyperbole, exaggeration, to make a point, to show the scribes and Pharisees that setting themselves up as the final authorities, fathers, and teachers, was sinful, particularly proud.
 They were not looking humbly to God as the source of all authority.

 We can call our earthy father “father” because we honor him Deut 5:16 as God commanded.
 We can call our Catholic priest “Father” because he is in the line of apostolic succession, and in union with his diocesan bishop, who is in union with the Vicar of Christ who teaches infallibly in union with the living Rabbi Yeshua.
-He is also the spiritual father of his flock.
+He is also, in the New and Eternal Covenant, the spiritual father of his flock.

 The Council of Jamnia